Great tasting beef…

 Next fresh beef day announced

-Our next fresh beef will be available on Wednesday 24 August.
-To place an order please download our order form, including prices.
+Our next fresh beef will be available on Thursday 20 October 2016.
+To place an order please download our order form, which includes prices.
 Complete the form and return it to us by some means or other, or just call or send us a list.

 This page focuses on our Red Poll beef.
 If you’d like to read about the farm and the cattle, click here.